martin3141/nifti_mrs_minimal_r_example/README.md

 MRS](https://docs.google.com/document/d/1tC4ugzGUPLoqHRGrWvOcGCuCh_Dogx_uu0cxKub0EsM/edit?usp=sharing)
 may be imported into the [`R`](https://www.r-project.org/) programming language, and perform basic processing steps with just few lines of code.
-Whilst a dedicated MRS analysis packages, such as [`spant`](https://martin3141.github.io/spant/), are recommended for typical MRS analysis tasks in [`R`](https://www.r-project.org/), this example code is provided to aid software developers interested in developing their own tools to process NIfTI MRS files.
+Whilst dedicated MRS analysis packages, such as [`spant`](https://martin3141.github.io/spant/), are recommended for typical MRS analysis tasks in [`R`](https://www.r-project.org/), this example code is provided to aid software developers interested in writing their own tools to process NIfTI MRS files.

 Firstly we download an example file, available from the [NIfTI MRS github repository](https://github.com/wexeee/mrs_nifti_standard), and